Foster Care & Education

 Foster Care & Education Committee

 Hon.
 Rob Hofmann, Chair, ShaLynn Andrews, Joy Baskin, Hon.
 Alyce Bondurant, Lori Duke, Dr. Monica Faulkner, Maya Guerra Gamble, Dr. David Gardner, Andy Homer, Kelly Kravitz, Hon.
 Aurora Martinez Jones, Kristine Mohajer, Hon.
-Cathy Morris, Jon Olson, Wanda Pena, Michael Redden, Carol Self, Ian Spechler, Julie Wayman
+Cathy Morris, Wanda Pena, Michael Redden, Carol Self, Ian Spechler, Julie Wayman

 Transforming Education Outcomes for Children and Youth in Texas Foster Care